microbit-more/pxt-mbit-more-v2/README.md

 > Open this page at [https://yokobond.github.io/pxt-mbit-more-v2/](https://yokobond.github.io/pxt-mbit-more-v2/)

+# Microbit More v2 MakeCode Extension

+This is a MakeCode extension for [Microbit More v2](https://github.com/yokobond/mbit-more-v2/).

 ## Use as Extension

 This repository can be added as an **extension** in MakeCode.